himanshu-suman/iris-classification-challenge/README.md

 # iris_dataset

-This is a multi-class clasification problem.
+This is a multi-class classification problem.